gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 A few months ago, however, I came across the "Kalman filter primer" book by Randall L. Eubank --- a small, densely-packed, and zero-motivation book on the Kalman filter (KF) and its derivation using only tools from linear algebra and basic concepts of statistics.
-Despite the not-so-well received perception by some audience (it currently rates 2/5 stars in Amazon), it contains some important lessons about how the KF is derived.
+Despite the not-so-well received perception of the book by some metrics,[^eubank-rating] it contains some important lessons about how the KF is derived.
-In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF.
+In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF from this *no-frills* perspective.
-Moreover, that despite all these assumptions (many of which do not necessarily hold in practice), the KF *just works*.
+More surprising still is that in practice, despite all these assumptions (many of which do not necessarily hold in practice), the KF *just works*.

 In these series of post, I summarise the most important lessons that I drew from the book.